ckeditor/ckeditor5/docs/getting-started/setup/menubar.md

 ### Classic editor and Inline editor

 The menu bar is disabled by default.
-To make it available in your editor, set the `config.menuBar.isVisible` property to `true`.
+To make it available in your editor, set the {@link module:ui/menubar/menubarview~MenuBarConfig `config.menuBar.isVisible`} property to `true`.
 This will turn on the menu bar with a default set of features.
 The menu bar is located right above the editor toolbar.

 ```js
 ClassicEditor